[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 3. Part 2: Core Analysis of Agents

-1. What is an AI Agent?
+1. What Is an AI Agent?

 2. Core Loop of Agents: ReAct Framework

-3. Tool Invocation Example: Web Search
+3. Example of Tool Use: Web Search

 4. Core Implementation of the Agent Loop

-5. Six-Stage Pipeline for Tool Execution
+5. The 6-Stage Pipeline of Tool Execution

 6. Concurrent Tool Management: The Key to Smart Scheduling